 307 EVALUATION OF ACCREDITATION POLICIES AND PRACTICES

-The Committee shares responsibility with the Commission for the on-going evaluation and monitoring of the effectiveness of the accreditation system.
+The Committee shares responsibility with the Commission for the ongoing evaluation and monitoring of the effectiveness of the accreditation system.
 The Committee will complete these duties consistent with Section 8 of the Accreditation Framework.

 In carrying out this provision of the Accreditation Framework, the Committee will work closely with the Administrator of Accreditation and the Commission staff to develop and implement a comprehensive evaluation process for the accreditation system.
-The Committee will ensure that the system takes into consideration the three major components of the accreditation system biennial report process, program assessment, and site visits; as well as all the structure supporting the system such as BIR membership and training, efficacy of the report structure, technical assistance needs, and other similar structures.
+The Committee will ensure that the system takes into consideration the major components of the accreditation system: annual data submission, preconditions review, program review , Common Standards review, site visits, and monitoring of institutions with stipulations; as well as all the structure supporting the system such as BIR membership and training, technical assistance needs, and other activities.
 The Committee will include periodic discussions and reports on the evaluation of the system at its regularly scheduled meetings.

-308 CONDUCT BUSINESS IN AN OPENM TRANSPARENT MANNER
+308 CONDUCT BUSINESS IN AN OPEN TRANSPARENT MANNER

 All meetings of the Committee on Accreditation shall be held in accordance with the provisions of the Bagley-Keene Open Meeting Act (Cal.
 Gov. Code 11120 et.
 Seq.).
 Further, the Committee strives to ensure that all activities of the accreditation system are conducted in the spirit of transparency.
+Meetings may be conducted via technology as needed.
 Extensive use of the Commission’s website, audio, and video broadcasts of the Committee meetings, when possible, and other means will be employed to ensure widespread access to the actions of the Committee.

 CHAPTER 4